 This very tough and very beautiful moisture-loving perennial is one of the most colorful of our native plants.
-Those growing in my garden’s little creek, and in our flower garden, are always popular with hummingbirds.
-They provide nectar and vivid red coloring over a long season (to keep the flowers coming, deadhead carefully as each spike fades).
+Those growing in my garden’s little creek and in my flower beds are always popular with hummingbirds.
+They provide nectar and vivid red coloring over a long season.
+In order to keep the flowers coming, deadhead carefully as each spike fades.

-Hummingbirds enjoy both the bushy California native tree lupine (L. arboreus, 5 feet by 5 feet; Zone 8), with its short yellow spikes, and perennial hybrid lupines such as the Popsicle Series and Russell hybrids (30 inches by 16 inches; Zone 4) in a dazzling array of colors and bicolors.
-All lupines love sun and hate wet soil, and, as ever, deadheading extends the display and so prolongs the food supply.
+Hummingbirds enjoy both the bushy California native tree lupine, with its short yellow spikes, and perennial hybrid lupines such as the Popsicle Series and Russell hybrids in a dazzling array of colors and bicolors.
+All lupines love sun and hate wet soil, and as ever, deadheading extends the display and prolongs the food supply.

-Another tough native, this is a real hummingbird favorite and one of the most colorful perennials for the flower garden.
-Sadly, native species are prone to mildew, although keeping the soil moist helps prevent this problem.
-Try one of the newly introduced mildew-resistant varieties, or the even hardier, lavender-flowered bee balm, M. fistulosa (Zone 3).
+This is another tough native that is a real hummingbird favorite and one of the most colorful perennials for the flower garden.
+Sadly, native species are prone to mildew, although keeping the soil moist will help to prevent this problem.
+Try one of the newly introduced mildew-resistant varieties, or the even hardier, Lavender-Flowered Bee Balm.